YGoetschel/deep_learning_specialization/README.md

 You may find my various projects undertaken by following the course: Deep Learning Specialization provided by Deeplearning.ai

+You may find all the videos of the specialization on Deeplearning's page on Youtube.

 Each course contains a set of assignments to be completed.

    The jupyter notebook files are the original assignments